Outdoor Activities & Parks within 1 Hour Drive of St. George

-- GUNLOCK STATE PARK (15 miles northwest) – unfortunately, the famous falls here hasn’t flowed in a while but there’s a huge reservoir surrounded by rustic red rocks and extinct black lava cinder cones which made for a beautiful day-trip to relax on the “beach”, swim and I even saw quite a few boaters and jet-skiers!
+Unfortunately, the famous falls here has not flowed in a while but there’s a huge reservoir surrounded by rustic red rocks and extinct black lava cinder cones which made for a beautiful day trip to relax on the “beach”, swim and I even saw quite a few boaters and jet-skiers!

 **UPDATE MAY 2019** Gunlock Falls is flowing strong right now!
 This Winter/Spring season brought a ton of rainfall so as I passed through on my way to Grand Staircase Escalante, I had to stop by to see it for myself.

 There are two parking lots – the actual state park lot and the other is like a huge turnout just down the road of the main entrance on Gunlock Drive.
 This is where we parked and there is still an envelope collection fee so be a decent human being and don’t skip that.

 You’ll see the Gunlock waterfall from your car and have to hike down a steep but short dirt trail to get to the bottom of the falls, and then you can hike up to the top.
 It’s only 5-10 mins.

 QUAIL CREEK STATE PARK (14 miles north of St. George)